lopezdsr/sql-query/jdbc.md

 - User (optional): A user name is not required and is ignored if given.
 - Targetcosurl (optional, but usually needed): Cloud {{site.data.keyword.cos_short}} URI in SQL query style, where the results are stored.
 If this property is not specified, you cannot run queries that return a JDBC result set.
 The JDBC connection can still be used to retrieve database metadata and run DDL and [ETL-type statements](#etl-type-statements).
 - LoggerFile (optional, default none): file to write driver logs to.
-- LoggerLevel (optional, default set by Java SE Development Kit): java.util.logging level for the driver.
-Java SE Development Kit default is usually `INFO`.
+- LoggerLevel (optional, default set by JDK): java.util.logging level for the driver.
+JDK default is usually `INFO`.
   - DEBUG/FINER or TRACE/FINEST are the most useful values.
 - FilterType (optional, default none):
   - Only tables are returned if `filterType` value is set to `table`.
   - Only views are returned if `filterType` value is set to `view`.
 - AppendInto (optional, default *true*):
   - If it is set to false, no `INTO` clause is appended, and results are not available through the driver.
-It is used in conjunction with [ETL-type statements](#etl-type-statements), where the INTO options are provided as part of the statement.
+It is used [ETL-type statements](#etl-type-statements), where the INTO options are provided as part of the statement.

 ## Driver functionality
 {: #driver_functionality}

 This driver is designed as a facade to JVM applications for easy access to {{site.data.keyword.sqlquery_short}} service.
-The driver uses the REST API of the service to run queries, stores the results into Cloud {{site.data.keyword.cos_short}} and makes these results accessible through JDBC interfaces.
+The driver uses the REST API of the service to run queries, stores the results in Cloud {{site.data.keyword.cos_short}}, and makes these results accessible through JDBC interfaces.

 The driver does not implement full JDBC-compliant functionality, but only the parts of the API that are most commonly used by clients.
 The following functions are explicitly tested: